 Here are our favorites from that visit:

-Luna Lodge, Carate
+Luna Lodge, a Costa Rica Ecolodge in Carate

 Wake up at sunrise and breathe the rainforest air while howler monkeys feed noisily nearby.
 After breakfast, hike to the nearest waterfall and bathe in the cool waters.
 Or join one of the many activities offered by the lodge.
 Horseback riding on the beach, kayaking in a lagoon, or even a seven-hour hike into Corcovado National Park: a wildlife watcher’s dream.
 Cool down after your hike in the salt-treated swimming pool (no chlorine!) overlooking the valley while toucans and macaws fly noisily overhead.

 To end your day, join a yoga lesson on their yoga platform overlooking the Pacific Ocean, get a spa treatment, and venture out on a night walk in search of wildlife like the red-eyed tree frog.

 Located on the longest unspoiled beach in Costa Rica, Finca Exotica ecolodge is a retreat and organic farm that is part of the Saimiri Wildlife Refuge.
 This Costa Rica ecolodge only uses 3 percent of their total land for human use, leaving the rest untouched for protection.

 One of the areas where Finca Exotica eco lodge stands out is their architectural policy.
 All construction is designed with a small footprint and with minimal long-term impact to the land.
 This means almost no concrete, clever use of hardwood scraps, and as much use of their home-grown bamboo building materials as possible.